 Eiichiro Kubota leads the eponymous Kubota, where his practice focuses on litigation.
 Much of the Kubota’s former Hogan Lovells IP team, including Yusuke Inui and Kiyoko Nakaoka, followed him to the new firm.

 Founded by Tatsujiro Uchimura in 1908, Kyowa Patent and Law Office in Tokyo specializes in electrical, mechanical, chemical, trademark and design work.
-Led by managing partners Yukitaka Nakamura and Satoru Asakura, the firm has approximately 60 patent attorneys and attorneys-at-law.
+Led by managing partner Manabu Miyajima, the firm has approximately 60 patent attorneys and attorneys-at-law.

 Mori Hamada & Matsumoto is a large, Tokyo-based international law firm, with offices in Osaka, Nagoya, Takamatsu and Fukuoka, and overseas offices in Beijing, Shanghai, Singapore, Bangkok, Yangon and Ho Chi Minh City.
 With key practitioners Hiroki Saito, Yoshifumi Onodera and Atsushi Okada, the firm has significant experience in handling infringement cases involving patents, trademarks and copyright, and litigation involving patent invalidation claims and employee inventions in Japan.

 Nagashima Ohno & Tsunematsu has powerful legal teams capable of providing clients with effective practical solutions.
 The firm’s IP practice covers both IP litigation and transactional matters, from traditional IP transactions such as licensing or research and development agreements to complex IP M&A, IP finance, IT related matters and entertainment business.
-Based in Tokyo, the firm also has offices in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi and Shanghai, and a desk at Soemadipradja & Taher in Jakarta.
+Based in Tokyo, the firm also has offices in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi and Shanghai.

 Nishimura & Asahi is the largest and one of the oldest law firms in Japan.
-Along with the Tokyo headquarters, it has branch offices in Osaka, Nagoya and Fukuoka with approximately 500 attorneys, foreign attorneys, and other professionals.
-To strengthen cross-border practices and presence, the firm has opened offices in New York, Taipei, Beijing, Shanghai, Dubai, Ho Chi Minh City, Hanoi, Singapore, Yangon and Bangkok as well as affiliate offices in Jakarta and Hong Kong.
+Along with the Tokyo headquarters, it has branch offices in Osaka, Nagoya and Fukuoka with more than 700 attorneys, foreign attorneys, and other professionals.
+To strengthen cross-border practices and presence, the firm has opened offices in Frankfurt, Düsseldorf, New York, Taipei, Beijing, Shanghai, Dubai, Ho Chi Minh City, Hanoi, Singapore, Yangon and Bangkok as well as affiliate offices in Jakarta and Hong Kong.
 Top IP practitioners have helped MNCs such as Microsoft Japan and Canon handle IP prosecution, litigation, licensing and other transactions.
 Partner Yoshiyuki Miyashita is a key contact.

 Located in Tokyo, Shiga International Patent Office was founded in 1965 by Masatake Shiga, and has grown into one of the leading patent firms in Japan due to many technical experts from China, South Korea and several English-speaking countries.
 President Yasuhiko Murayama is a key contact.